WorldHealthOrganization/stepsMDA2021/README.md

 -   Scripts were written on the basis of Epi Info programmes/scripts and named respectively

--   `STEPS.mdb` data file for MDA is needed for the project
+-   `STEPS.mdb` data file for MDA is needed for the project and should be placed in the root folder

+-   `LoadData.R` script (located in the root folder) is used for adjusting the inclusion of disaggregations (by urban/rural and region)

+-   Code in the project contains comments and functions have descriptions of arguments

--   Some scripts in modules are tailored to the country-specific settings.
+-   Some scripts in modules are tailored to the country-specific settings

+-   It is advised to use RStudio software and `stepsMDA2021.Rproj` to load the project.

 ## Getting help